-In earlier versions, Oracle EXAchk and Oracle ORAchk reports included over a hundred checks and made analysis more time-consuming.
-When only the most critical checks are included, analyzing the reports becomes more efficient, and you can more quickly resolve critical problems to prevent downtime or performance issues.
+In earlier releases of Oracle ORAchk and Oracle EXAchk, reports contained over one hundred checks and thus made the analysis more time-consuming.
+With the most critical checks, you can analyze the reports efficiently, and quickly resolve critical problems and prevent downtime or performance issues.

 Oracle Trace File Analyzer Supports New Service Request Data Collections

-SQL statements that are terminated by Oracle Database Resource Manager due to their excessive consumption of CPU and I/O resources can be automatically quarantined.
+SQL statements that are terminated by Oracle Database Resource Manager due to their excessive consumption of CPU and I/O resources are automatically quarantined.
 The execution plans associated with the terminated SQL statements are quarantined to prevent them from being executed again.

 Database In-Memory Wait on Populate